papajessie/swcpy/docs/HeavySoldierDropshipTrap.md

 ---
-title: "trp_title_HeavySoldierDropshipTrap" (HeavySoldierDropshipTrap)
+title: trptitleHeavySoldierDropshipTrap (HeavySoldierDropshipTrap)
 category: unit
 ---

-# "trp_title_HeavySoldierDropshipTrap" (HeavySoldierDropshipTrap) — version 1100
+# trptitleHeavySoldierDropshipTrap (HeavySoldierDropshipTrap) — version 1102

 You can read an [explanation  of the various unit stats](unitexplained.md).